foxglove/foxglove-cli/README.md

 ### Installation

-#### Install a release

-To download the latest release, use one of the following commands according to your OS and architecture:
+Download the latest release for your OS and architecture:

 | OS/Arch     |                                                                                                            |
 |--------|------------------------------------------------------------------------------------------------------------|